 At what age should a child first visit the orthodontist?

 The American Association of Orthodontists recommends that most children should have an orthodontic screening by age 7.
-Many of the dentists in our community have been trained to identify orthodontic problems early, and may refer you to our office earlier than age 7.
+Many of the dentists in our community will identify orthodontic problems early and may refer you to our office earlier.

 Why are children being evaluated at such an early age?

-Some orthodontic issues can not be addressed until growth is more advanced or completed.
+Some orthodontic issues can not be addressed until growth is more advanced.
 Dr. Hage will develop a plan for treatment based on the individual child’s needs.
-If he decides the child is not ready for treatment, we can place them on our orthodontic supervisory program.
+If he decides the child is not ready for treatment, we can place them on our orthodontic recall program.

 In addition to a beautiful new smile, what are some other benefits of orthodontic treatment?